Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 A popular choice among travellers is to spend the day in Lake Louise, but lodge in Banff.
 There are more things happening in Banff opposed to Lake Louise such as restaurants, bars, events, etc. Here are my top Banff lodging recommendations:

-Travellers often also lodge in Canmore during there stay which is 20 minutes from Banff.
+Travellers often also lodge in Canmore during their stay which is 20 minutes from Banff.
 Lodging in Canmore is often cheaper and more available than lodging in Banff; especially during high season.

-About The Banff Skoki Loop
+About the Banff Skoki Loop

 • Distance: 39.9km

-• Elevation gain: 1, 485m
+• Elevation gain: 1,330m

 • Rated: moderate